|

 Can a Clothes Steamer Kill Dust Mites?

-Yes, clothes steam cleaners are very effective in killing dust mites.
-They produce hot steam, which helps kill all types of microorganisms such as dust mites, bacteria, spores, viruses, and germs.
+Yes, clothes steamers are very effective in killing dust mites.
+They produce hot steam, which helps kill microorganisms such as dust mites, bacteria, spores, viruses, and germs.

 How to Use a Clothes Steamer to Kill Dust Mites

-• Allow the area you have steamed to dry thoroughly.
+5. Allow to Dry: Allow the area you have steamed to dry thoroughly.
+Any leftover moisture could encourage mold or mildew, which is counterproductive.

 How Do Clothing Steamers Kill Dust Mites?